open-telemetry/semantic-conventions/specification/logs/semantic_conventions/media.md

 |---|---|---|---|---|
 | `log.iostream` | string | The stream associated with the log.
 SHOULD be one of: `stdout`, `stderr`. | `stdout` | Opt-In |

-`log.iostream` has the following list of well-known values.
-If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.
+`log.iostream` MUST be one of the following:

 | Value  | Description |
 |---|---|